EPCCed/eidf-docs/docs/services/s3/tutorial.md

 ---

-## Get information to use EIDF S3
+## Get information to use the EIDF S3 Service

 To use an S3 Service, you will need the S3 Service endpoint URL, an access key and secret.

 The EIDF S3 Service endpoint is https://s3.eidf.ac.uk.

-Get your EIDF S3 credentials from the [EIDF Portal](https://portal.eidf.ac.uk/) as follows:
+You can get your EIDF S3 credentials from the [EIDF Portal](https://portal.eidf.ac.uk/) as follows:

 * Select the **Projects** menu, select your project.
 * Within the **S3 Access Keys** section, for each S3 account for that project you will see: